1. Fill out an adoption questionnaire and have a conversation with the Shelter.

 There is a $150.00 adoption donation for each cat and $200 for each dog, which covers all tests, vaccinations (additional $15-20 charge for Rabies given at the Shelter) and the care that animals have received.
 Each animal is spayed or neutered, vaccinated, dewormed, heartworm/lyme tested for dogs (over 6 months of age) and feline leukemia/AIDS tested for cats, and microchipped, which is registered in a national database.
 Puppies under 7 months have an additional donation of $50.00 due to the extra care costs.
 All applicable adoption processing donations must be paid prior to adopting a pet at the Sequoia Humane Society.
 The adoption cost is a donation that is non-refundable.

-Sequoia Humane Society administers Rabies (if 6 months or older) and FVRCP vaccine to its cats:
+Sequoia Humane Society administers the Rabies (if 6 months or older) and FVRCP vaccines to its cats.

 FVRCP is an acronym for the standard cat vaccine, also called “the feline distemper vaccine”, given to cats and kittens throughout their lives as part of a preventative health program and considered, along with the Rabies vaccine, as a Core (very important) vaccine.

-FVR - Feline Rhinotracheitis virus: A viral infectious respiratory disease caused by feline herpesvirus type 1.
+The feline Rhinotracheitis virus is a viral infectious respiratory disease caused by feline herpesvirus type 1.
 This virus is an extremely common cause of respiratory disease and often results in chronic, often life-long, infection with intermittent recurrences causing respiratory and sometimes eye disease.
 It is spread easily through airborne respiratory secretions and direct contact with a carrier cat or contaminated objects.
 Unvaccinated cats are most susceptible as well as the very young and the very old.

 Sequoia Humane Society administers DA2PP, Bordetella, and Rabies to its dogs.